 On June 9, 2022, Judge William Alsup of the United States District Court for the Northern District of California granted final approval of a $50 million settlement between Pinterest, Inc. (NYSE: PINS) and its shareholders in In re Pinterest Derivative Litigation, Lead Case No. 3:20-cv-08331-WHA.

 As the court-appointed Interim Lead Counsel, Cohen Milstein represented Lead Plaintiff and Cohen Milstein client, Employees’ Retirement System of Rhode Island (“ERSRI”) and other shareholders, in this consolidated shareholder derivative action.

-The settlement is the first of its kind to embrace diversity goals around a company’s product.
+The settlement is the first of its kind to embrace diversity goals around a company’s product and brand.
 It also requires Pinterest to commit $50 million to a holistic set of workplace and Board-level reforms designed to protect employees from discriminatory treatment and to promote diversity, equity, and inclusion (DEI) throughout its workplace and as an extension of its product and brand.

 Key requirements of the settlement include: